Is Spain safe?

-The Spanish coast is beautiful, with hundreds of world-class beaches.
-But do remember that some have strong undercurrents.
+The Spanish coast is beautiful, with hundreds of world-class beaches, but some have strong undercurrents.
 Always go to beaches with lifeguards and pay attention to the flags along the shoreline (don’t enter the water that lies between the red flags).
+Inland, there are many great hiking trails but remember it can get very hot in the summer months.
+Always carry plenty of water and check the weather reports before your hike.
+Below are some more safety trips to keep in mind to ensure a comfortable experience on your Spain tour.

 Safety in Spain